alvaroarandaj/related_domain_finder/README.md

 # Related Domain Finder
-Tool to find domains related to an input domain
+A tool to find domains related to an input domain

 ## Prerequisites